 401 – 403 West Superior Street | Architect: Henry Raeder | Built: 1889 | Lost: 1937

-The Bay View House, Duluth’s first hotel, stood on the northwest corner of Superior Street and Fourth Avenue West from 1869 to 1888 when it was demolished to make room for the Palladio Building.
-Designed by Chicago architect Henry Raeder, the brick and stone office building stood eight stories tall.
-The first two stories were constructed of sandstone outfitted with decorative entrances on both Superior Street and Fourth Avenue West.
-Arched windows and a patterned brick frieze beneath the cornice further decorated the building.
+The Bay View House hotel stood on the northwest corner of Superior Street and Fourth Avenue West from 1869 to 1888 when it was demolished to make room for the Palladio Building.
+Designed by Chicago architect Henry Raeder, the brick-and-stone Romanesque Revival office building stood eight stories tall.
+The first two stories were faced with sandstone and outfitted with decorative entrances on both Superior Street and Fourth Avenue West.
+Roman-arch windows and a patterned brick frieze beneath the cornice further adorned the building.
 The Superior Street entry was particularly impressive.
-Columns on either side of the entry featured carved stone figures whose torsos appear to sprout from the stone.
-The muscled-and-bearded figures have their arms crossed above their head as if holding up the columns — and the building — themselves.
-Merchants Bank occupied the first floor for less than a year until it merged with First National Bank; professional offices filled the upper floors.
+Columns on either side of the entry featured carved-stone male figures whose torsos appear to sprout from the stone.
+The muscled-and-bearded men have their arms crossed above their heads, as if holding up the columns—and the entire building—themselves.